What Are Thai Fish Sauce Chicken Wings?

 How long should I marinate Thai fish sauce chicken wings?

-A minimum of one hour is needed for the fish sauce to begin penetrating the meat.
-Overnight marinating in the refrigerator produces the best result — the flavor distributes evenly through the meat and the skin rather than sitting on the surface.
+A minimum of two hours is needed for the fish sauce to begin penetrating the meat.
+Overnight marinating in the refrigerator produces the best result.
+The flavor distributes evenly through the meat and the skin rather than sitting on the surface.
 If you are planning ahead, marinate the wings the night before and they are ready to fry the next day with no additional preparation.
 The longer marinade produces a deeper, more settled flavor.

 Why are my Thai fish sauce chicken wings not crispy?